Zui409/Intensity-tracking/README.md

 Files
 ------------
-The ImageJ macro script is for the intensity measurement of individual tracks over time.
+The ImageJ macro script (Intensity.ijm) is for the intensity measurement of individual tracks over time.
 The Python script is for tidying up the data and plotting figures.

+Another ImageJ macro script (Tissue_imaging.ijm) is for thresholding analysis for the Tissue imaging data.

 Instruction
 ------------